Skip to main content

 Such as:

-With thousands of complaints flocking in for numerous acts, stating it was nearly impossible to get through to even join the queue to buy tickets, let alone purchase one.
+Thousands of complaints flooded in for numerous acts, stating it was nearly impossible to get through to even join the queue to buy tickets, let alone purchase one.

 I know getting tickets for this show and tour is going to be difficult, but having thousands of disabled people and one phone line just puts about 20 more hurdles in front of us.